 - Cognitive Neurology Research Group (Prof. Masud Husain) Research Group

-Trying to understand attention and working memory through computational modelling of behaviour and EEG (and investigating sports on the weekends).
+Investigating attention and working memory through computational modelling of behaviour and EEG.

 My research focusses on (in)attention: how it works, how it relates to working memory, and how we can treat patients who suffer from attentional disorders.

 I am particularly interested in working memory encoding, and use computational models and EEG (electroencephalography) to investigate its dynamics.